Commercial Real Estate

 Co-working spaces have gained popularity among startups, freelancers, and small businesses due to their flexibility and cost-effectiveness.

 The rise of the coworking sector has indirectly benefited the real estate market in the country.
 One of the reasons why more people are buying real estate these days is coworking spaces.
-The dynamics of India’s commercial real estate market have been altered by coworking spaces, the leasing market too has seen an upswing.

 Because coworking spaces are becoming more and more popular, real estate investors are making sure to include them in their portfolios.